Skip to Content

 Add oil to a Dutch oven or heavy-bottomed bottom pot fitted with a kitchen thermometer.
 Place over medium-high heat and bring up to 350°F. If it goes over 350 it’s fine, but if it goes over 375°F lower the heat to prevent burning.

-If you don’t have a kitchen thermometer, check the oil temperature after 10 minutes by placing 1 piece of coated chicken in the pot.
+You can also check the oil temperature after 10 minutes by placing 1 piece of coated chicken in the pot.
 If it bubbles and sputters it’s ready.
-If it doesn’t it needs more time to come up to the correct temperature.

 Step 4: